material-components/material-components-web/packages/mdc-drawer/README.md

 `mdc-drawer__title` | Title text element of the drawer.
 `mdc-drawer__subtitle` | Subtitle text element of the drawer.
 `mdc-drawer--dismissible` | Dismissible drawer variant class.
+`mdc-drawer--modal` | Modal drawer variant class.
 `mdc-drawer--open` | If present, indicates that the dismissible drawer is in the open position.
 `mdc-drawer--opening` | Applied while the drawer is animating from the closed to the open position.
 `mdc-drawer--closing` | Applied while the drawer is animating from the open to the closed position.
 `mdc-drawer-app-content` | Dismissible variant only.
 Sibling element that is resized when the drawer opens/closes.
+`mdc-drawer-scrim` | Modal variant only.
+Used for the overlay on the app content.

 ### Sass Mixins